sophiaelizecruz/sophiaelizecruz.github.io/essays/ethics-essay.md

 labels:
   - Ethics
   - Professionalism
+  - Software Engineering
 ---

 > The principles of the code do not constitute an algorithmic Turing machine that solves ethical problems.
 Professional judgments are still necessary.

-You should begin by discussing, in your own words, what you think “ethics” means in the context of software engineering.
-Then, describe the situation you chose to analyze with respect to its ethical implications.
-Finally, present your conclusions: what is your personal opinion as to the ethical stance to be taken?

-In the realm of software engineering,
+## For The Good Life

 Ethics is not something as clockwork as a computer.
-There are many fine lines and gray areas that software engineers must navigate through when designing, implementing and deploying and maintaining their applications.
+There are many fine lines and gray areas that software engineers must navigate through when designing, implementing, deploying, and maintaining their applications.
 What is the purpose of the application, and what are the implications of it?
 Who will this application affect, and how will it affect them?
-What can I do to eradicate and/or prevent the harm that this project presents, and if there is  , what is the justification of that detail, and what can be done to minimize it?
+What can I do to eradicate and/or prevent the harm that this project presents and if harm is an intentional part of the system, what is the justification for including it, and what can be done to minimize it?
+These are only a few of the many questions that software engineers will encounter in their line of work.

-A good software engineer must always consider the well-being of everyone around them, from their clients, to their colleagues, to their company, besides their own well-being.
-They must be able to
+A good software engineer must always consider the well-being of everyone around them, from their clients to their colleagues, to their company.
+Besides having technical skills, software engineers must also be proficient with their soft skills.
+This includes being able to communicate with their colleagues efficiently as well as knowing when to be brutally honest when a decision could potentially harm your stakeholders.
+A good software engineer must also be able to embrace the experiences that they encounter.
+To really understand how the application that you are developing will affect the people around you, it is important for software engineers to learn about the world and expose themselves to different cultures and people.

+Software engineering, like any other profession, must be responsible for their own growth, and rather than judging and criticizing others, and should take the time to see if they are upholding the values and morals that they believe in.
+This involves being able to be resilient while under pressure, and if things take a turn for the worst, they must have the ability to take responsibility for their actions.
+They should also strive to provide their customers with systems that are safe and efficient by paying attention to details and not cutting corners with their code.
+Finally, a software engineer should be aware of their limits and technical capabilities, as their pride could ultimately bring about great harm to the people around them.

+All in all, a software engineer must always perform to the best of their ability, and they must have the drive to improve the lives of the people who use their systems.
+Unfortunately, with the pace that our systems and technologies are evolving, good morals and practices are slowly being left on the backburner.

-## Case In Point: The Serial Swatter
+## The Wake Up Call: The Case of the Serial Swatter

 In the case study regarding the harassment of users online and the actions that companies take to address these issues, the problem of a lack of intervention in cases of online harassment is brought to the forefront.
-One such case had been the case of the Serial Swatter, in which a sixteen year old from Canada known as Obnoxious had harassed other female Twitch streamers.
+One such case had been the case of the Serial Swatter, in which a sixteen-year-old from Canada known as Obnoxious had harassed other female Twitch streamers.
-His actions included sending disturbing and threatening messages to these streamers as well as being able to easily access these streamers personal information by calling Internet service providers and using a small piece of information about these streamers to obtain more information about them.
+His actions included sending disturbing and threatening messages to these streamers as well as being able to easily access these streamers' personal information by calling Internet service providers and using a small piece of information about these streamers to obtain more information about them.
 Some of his other malicious actions ranged from sending strange pizzas to the streamer's house, to sending over a SWAT team to the streamer's home or school if they continued to ignore his messages.
 The reaction to the criminal was a slow and agonizing one on Twitch's end; several victims had reached out to Twitch to report